ashfurrow/second_curtain/README.md

   - make test
 ```

-(You can take a look at how to [encrypt information in your config file](http://docs.travis-ci.com/user/encryption-keys/), but this has limitations due to how ecrypted variables are accessed via PRs on forks>0
+(You can take a look at how to [encrypt information in your config file](http://docs.travis-ci.com/user/encryption-keys/), but this has limitations due to how ecrypted variables are accessed via PRs on forks.)

 My Makefile looks like this: